anje123/Alertus-Twilio-Service/readme.md

 ## Introduction
 Modern IVRs with TWILIO IVR can do more than say “Press 1”, a truly modern IVR is easy to build, deploy, and iterate.
 The modern IVR helps customers find what they’re looking for faster, reducing operational costs and increasing customer loyalty. check here for more info https://www.twilio.com/solutions/ivr
-### Building IVR System With Twilio IVR are very easy to bulid, deploy and Iterate :+1::sparkling_heart:
+### Building IVR System With Twilio IVR is very easy to bulid, deploy and Iterate :+1::sparkling_heart:

 ## Guidelines

-ALERT TWILIO IVR Survey System is used to create surveys Via Voice Calls, this is a sophisticated research method used for collecting data from a pre-defined group of respondents to gain information and insights on various topics of interest
+ALERT TWILIO IVR Survey System is used to create surveys Via Voice Calls, this is a sophisticated research method used for collecting real time report from a pre-defined group of respondents to gain information and insights on various topics of interest

 HOW TO SETUP:
 ```